 Why was it so important to my father that I read the play "Mrs. Warren's Profession"?
 Spoiler alert: Vivie disowns her mother when she finds out that she not only was a madam for brothels-- but continues to keep them going after she no longer needs the money.
 Vivie could not forgive her mother for continuing to run the brothels when there was already a heap of money saved.
 Mrs. Warren is heartbroken when Vivie cuts her out of her life.

-Did my father relate to Mrs. Warren's plight, (without the cash flow and college money, however) and did he feel that I was the disapproving daughter, Vivie?
+Did Riley relate to Mrs. Warren's plight, (without the cash flow and college money, however) and did he feel that I was the disapproving daughter, Vivie?
 I wonder if my father feared that if I found out the truth about him, that I'd kick him to the curb.
 We also knew one another, and he knew that I cared too much about what other people thought, and that, as a younger woman, I could be harsh and not see the gray areas.
 Anyway, I did know a lot about my father, I just got good at pretending not to know.